aroffringa/glight/doc/source/tutorial/designing-chases.rst

     :alt: The design wizard (step 2).

 Select *inward* and some nice colours and press next to create the chase.
-The main window will now show several *Runchase* objects:
+The main window will now show a "*Running light1*" folder.
+Enter it by double clicking on it, and several *Runchase* objects appear:

 .. image:: images/show-window-with-chase.png
     :alt: The main show window displaying a chase.

-It shows one chase ('C') object and four presets ('P').
+There should be one chase ('C') object and four presets ('P').
 Each preset is one of the steps of the chase.
 The chase and presets can be manipulated individually by double clicking on them.

 Before doing so, it is useful to turn on the chase, as follows:

-* Open a new fader group frame, and assign the first fader to *Runchase1*.
+* Open a new fader group frame, assign the first fader to *Runchase1* that is inside the "*Running light1*" folder.
 * Optionally, rename the fader group to "*Chases*" and close the other fader frames.
 * Switch the *Runchase1* fader on.